Birmingham Motorcycle Accident Attorney

 Aggressive Lawyers Representing Injured Bikers Across Birmingham

 The Birmingham motorcycle accident attorneys of Salter Ferguson, LLC pursue financial compensation for people who are injured in motorbike accidents.
 We also represent the family members of those victims who have lost their lives in motorcycle wrecks.
-If you were injured or if a member of your family died in a motorcycle accident, please contact our personal injury law firm in Birmingham to arrange a free consultation and case evaluation.
+If you were injured or if a member of your family died in a motorcycle accident, please contact Salter Ferguson, LLC, our personal injury law firm in Birmingham to arrange a free consultation and case evaluation.
 A motorcycle is more than just a form of transportation.
 It makes getting from point A to point B an adventure.
 A motorcycle provides a sense of freedom because very little comes between a biker and the open road.

 The same qualities that make motorcycling so exciting also make it extremely dangerous.
-Motorcycle accidents caused by the negligence of other drivers result in fatalities and serious injuries on Alabama roads and highways every year.
+Motorcycle crashes caused by the negligence of other drivers result in fatalities and serious injuries on Alabama roads and highways every year.

 Millions of Dollars for Injury Victims in Alabama

 Motorcycle accident attorneys Karen Salter and Carmen Ferguson have more than 30 years of combined legal experience and a record of success in personal injury cases.
 We have won millions of dollars in financial compensation for injured people.
 When you retain us as your law firm, you will never have to worry about whether your attorney is up to the task.

 Recovering Compensation After a Motorcycle Accident in Birmingham